 Our Student Wellbeing and Support team, the Chaplaincy, our IT and Digital Innovations team, the Futures team and the Students’ Union are all offering a combination of online and on campus services.

 We will continue to offer online support and appointments across these areas, which have been appreciated as a flexible and effective way of getting support.
-They are particularly helpful for students who are shielding or students who live further away from campus.
+They are particularly helpful for students who are ill or students who live further away from campus.

-Our Students Union will soon be back on campus preparing to welcome students from September, and the team are planning a wide variety of social activities to ensure that students can make new friends and enjoy new experiences.
 The Students’ Union will continue to offer critical support to students around academic representation, societies and personal pastoral support that they always have, both online and on campus.

 10 tips for coping with stress